-DNS Relayer Settings
+DNS Relay Settings

 Click on Servers in the menu bar, and then click DNS Relay below it.
-The DFL-200 contains a DNS Relayer that can be configured to relay DNS queries from the internal LAN to the DNS servers used by the firewall itself.
+The DFL-200 contains a DNS Relay function that can be configured to relay DNS queries from the internal LAN to the DNS servers used by the firewall itself.